Deauville American Film Festival

 The Deauville American Film Festival (Festival du cinéma américain de Deauville) is a yearly film festival devoted to American cinema, which has taken place since 1975 in Deauville, France.

 It was established by Lionel Chouchan, André Halimi, and then Mayor of Deauville Michel d'Ornano, with support from the Groupe Lucien Barrière in providing a luxurious setting for the Festival.
 Although not competitive at its origin, the festival began to award prizes for feature films in 1995 and short films in 1998.

+In 1992, the city built a convention center to host the annual festival.

 Awards

 Grand Prix

 This award was named Grand Prix spécial Deauville from 1995 to 2007 and Grand Prix du cinéma indépendant américain in 1998 and 1999.